-Zombie Apocalypse survivalist tip: keep comfortable running shoes with you at all times, because let’s face it, while those steel toed work boots are great from stomping and kicking, the aren’t very quiet or comfortable.
+Zombie Apocalypse survivalist tip: keep comfortable running shoes with you at all times, because let’s face it, while those steel-toed work boots are great for stomping and kicking, they aren’t very quiet or comfortable.

 Movies: Requiem for a Dream, Silence of the Lambs, Jaws, Alien/Aliens, Pan’s Labyrinth, Se7en, Grindhouse, The Exorcist, The Haunting (1963), Kill Bill vol 1, Shogun Assassin.

 Books: Haunted, The Shining, Flowers in the Attic, The Time Traveller’s Wife, We Need To Talk About Kevin

 Games: I’m a proud PC gamer!
 Left 4 Dead, Mount & Blade, Civilization 5, Minecraft, Grand Theft Auto 4, Guild Wars, Killing Floor

 Zombie apocalypse survival tip: Take a large shovel.
 It doesn’t run out of ammo, and you don’t need to be skilled to do some serious damage with it.
 Also good for busting down doors if you need to escape quickly.
 And if there’s a zombie outbreak in the UK, you don’t need a license to wield a shovel!